空影

 Foliate.svg

-Last week, due to a DNS problem with my computer, I tried many methods but couldn't fix it.
+Last week, due to a computer DNS failure, I tried many methods but couldn't fix it.
 In the end, I had to resort to the ultimate reinstallation technique💥.
-After installing the new system (Windows 11 22H2), I was once again faced with the headache of choosing a reader for Windows.
-For me, paid options are out of the question🐶, but the few free ones available are either difficult to use or have ugly interfaces.
-This is not to say that my requirements are too high, but rather because I have already used some very user-friendly readers before.
+After installing the new system (Windows 11 22H2), choosing a reader on Windows became a headache again.
+For me, paid options are out of the question🐶, but the few free ones either have clunky operations or ugly interfaces.
+This is not to say that my requirements are too high, but because I have previously used some very user-friendly readers.

-Each reader has its own unique features.
+Each reader has its own characteristics.
 If you are interested, you can click on the links to search for their features.
-I won't go into detail here, but they all have one thing in common—they are not perfect.
-For example, although Calibre supports all platforms (except Android) and all formats, its reader is not visually appealing and is only suitable for organizing books.
-Foliate and Koreader, on the other hand, are aesthetically pleasing but only support Linux platforms.
-The slightly better options on the Windows platform require payment (such as Neat Reader), and the free options have strange operations (the sidebars in koodo Reader keep jumping around, which is annoying).
-Some readers also have strange bugs (in Freda, there is a space between each Chinese character when copying).
-The formats they support are also similar, so I won't comment on them here.
+I won't go into detail here, but they all have one thing in common—they are imperfect.
+For example, although Calibre supports all platforms (except Android) and all formats, its reader is too ugly and only suitable for organizing books.
+Foliate and KOReader, on the other hand, are aesthetically pleasing but only support Linux platforms.
+The slightly better ones on the Windows platform require payment (such as Neat Reader), and the free ones have strange operations (the sidebars in Koodo Reader keep jumping around, which is annoying).
+Some readers also have strange bugs (Freda adds a space between Chinese characters when copying).
+The formats they support are also similar, and I won't comment on them here.
 In my opinion, a good reader should prioritize its interface and operation, followed by its features.
 If I were to rank readers regardless of platform, it would be as follows:

 The reason why I put Foliate in the first place is because it has many advantages.
-First, it supports a wide range of formats and has a beautiful interface with user-friendly operations.
+First, it supports a wide range of formats and is compatible with almost all e-book formats.
+Its interface is beautiful and user-friendly.
 Second, it has a very attractive feature: note export and backup.
 This feature alone is enough to outperform all other readers.
 For more detailed features, you can refer to the official website or this article on Linux China.
 However, because it does not support the Windows platform, many people are not familiar with it.
 I also checked the issues in the software's GitHub repository, and the developers do not intend to support the Windows platform.
-It seems that one of the core architecture tools of this software does not support Windows, and it would be very difficult to support it by reprogramming the entire software.
-But the power of the masses is great, and I found someone in the comments who installed Foliate in a different way and it works perfectly on Windows.
+It seems that one of the core architecture tools of this software does not support Windows, and it would be very troublesome to reprogram the entire software to make it work.
+But the power of the masses is great.
+I found someone in the comments section who installed Foliate in a different way and it works perfectly on Windows.
 That's what this article is about—installing Foliate on Windows.

 Installation#